 I have a really hard time with breakfast.
-I have a bad habit of only drinking coffee until lunch if I don’t have something easy to grab.
+I have a bad habit of only drinking coffee until lunch if I don't have something keto friendly that is easy to grab.
+I don't want to waste the healthy benefits I've gotten from a keto diet by caving in to a regular bagel or bowl of carby cereal.

 Pair that with my childhood nostalgia of eating hot pockets and I knew I wanted to make a freezable breakfast pocket that could just pop in the microwave.
 These Keto Breakfast Pockets fit the bill.

-The genius low carb mozzarella based dough is the key.
+The genius low carb mozzarella based dough is the key to these keto breakfast pockets.
 My tricks, after making this dough dozens of time, are to get the cheese good and gooey and then mix it in the food processor.
 This helps to make a perfect uniform dough without threads of mozzarella.

 These would also be great with some sauteed or steamed vegetables.
 Mushrooms, peppers, and onions.
 Broccoli and cheddar.
 Spinach, tomatoes, and mozzarella.
 The possibilities are endless.